 Author's note: If anyone does not receive this instruction, do not associate with him.
 Yet do not regard him as an enemy, but warn him as a brother.

-If you enjoyed this post, you may also like my other post called Holy Fire Baptism, as well as The Burning Ones, The Happy Hunters on Fire, The Refiner's Fire, Songs of the Holy Fire, The Three Elijahs, Covenant Prayer, and The Fiery Sufferings of the Believer.
+If you enjoyed this post, you may also like my other posts called The Holy Fire Series, Holy Fire Baptism, The Burning Ones, The Happy Hunters on Fire, The Refiner's Fire, Songs of the Holy Fire, The Three Elijahs, Covenant Prayer, and The Fiery Sufferings of the Believer.
 For more articles of mine, please see the Home page of this blog.
 You can access my complete blog directory at "Writing for the Master."
 Now I'd like to ask a very important question.

 Do You Want to Know Him?